Vinicius-LopesLeite/TuntsChallenge/README.md

 composure require google/appclient:"^2.0" -W

+After all the enviroment set its time to run the code, but before just be sure that the GoogleSheet document have the columns "Situação" and "Nota para Aprovação Final" are empty for you to see the change during the execution of the code.

-After all the enviroment set its time to run the code, and for that you only need to go with your terminal to the folder where you cloned the repository, and execute the command: php .\DesafioTunts.php
+To start the execution you only need to go with your terminal to the folder where you cloned the repository, and execute the command: php .\DesafioTunts.php

  You will see in the terminal an echo from the execution where will show the information received from the Sheet and the output that will be going to be included in the document